milliechapman/treesincroplands/README.md

 - Millie Chapman, @milliechapman

 ## Description:
 While agroforestry is promoted as a promising climate mitigation opportunity, available estimates of the carbon sequestration potential are based on coarse assessments of both cropland extent and associated aboveground carbon density.
 Here we combine 30-meter resolution global maps of aboveground woody biomass, tree cover, and cropland extent, as well as a 1 km map of global pasture land, to estimate the potential contribution of agroforestry to climate change mitigation.
+We also update existing estimates of standing above ground biomass in croplands.

 ## Analyses and Data
 All spatial analysis was done in Google Earth Engine.
 Scripts are available upon request.